Envira Gallery Blog

 TourPhotos

 TourPhotos is a hub for tourists and activity photographers across the globe.
-In fact, many travel agencies and tour companies use it to upload photos of their adventure trips for attendees to purchase.
+Many travel agencies and tour companies use it to upload photos from their trips for attendees to buy.
 You can create galleries for each activity and upload high-resolution images or videos for clients to purchase.

 The platform uses a calendar-like store.
-That way, buyers can easily find their photos by clicking on the date of their activity.
+That way, buyers can find their photos by selecting the date of their activity.
 Check out more of TourPhotos standout features:

 • Set individual prices or bulk packages and generate discount codes.